 The telecoms industry may pride itself on being particularly innovative, but perhaps the technology game moves so quickly that the players themselves have trouble keeping up.
-When I talk to communication services providers (CSPs) I often find that they are not really aware of the new possibilities offered by technological advancements, in particular in the areas of virtualization, automation and agile development.
+When I talk to communications service providers (CSPs) I often find that they are not really aware of the new possibilities offered by technological advancements, in particular in the areas of virtualization, automation and agile development.

 This is especially true in our area of expertise: value-added telecom services.